renuo/rails-offline-talk/slides.md

 ```
 ---

-# Define the stimulus controller
+# Define the Stimulus Controller

 ```ts{all|10-14}
 import { Controller } from '@hotwired/stimulus'